NCodeGroup/ProjectSettings.Scaffold/README.md

 * v1.0.10 - Pack README and added option for default branch name (used in NuGet package icon)
 * v1.0.11 - Added setting for ContinuousIntegrationBuild
 * v1.0.12 - Removed setting for PackageProjectUrl
+* v1.0.13 - Moving CI build from appveyor to github actions and NuGet repository